kwakutwumasi/Quakearts-Webtools/qa-appbase/README.md

 ```

-You can also use one of the three maven archetypes created for quickly bootstraping a qa-appbase project:
+You can also use one of the three maven archetypes created for quickly bootstrapping a qa-appbase project:

 * qa-appbase-archetype
 * qa-appbase-jsf-orm-archetype